-- 15. Postgraduate trainees must inform the Most Responsible Physician (MRP) and their clinical preceptor in a timely manner of any harmful, no-harm or near miss incidents. - 16.
+- 15. Postgraduate trainees must inform the Most Responsible Physician (MRP) and their clinical preceptor in a timely manner of any harmful, no-harm or near miss incidents.
+The MRP is then responsible to follow the disclosure process in this policy. - 16.
 In the interest of professionalism and ongoing education, MRP's must encourage the postgraduate trainees' active involvement in the disclosure process to the extent the MRP determines is appropriate in the circumstances.